mateolafalce/SOLotery_Source/README.md

 ## Dividends

-Of the total amount that is sent to the winner, 2% remains and is distributed as royalties to all SOLotery owners.
-7 parts are put up for sale from day one and the person who has the best proposal gets the divestments.
-Since there are only 7 dividends, the owners will have to be generous with their proposals, since the competition increases with greater equity in prices.
-The remaining property is to maintain the program on the blockchain and bear all transaction costs.
+Of the total amount that is sent to the winner, 2% remains and is distributed as royalties to all owners of SOLotery.
+300 pieces are put up for sale from the first day and the one with the best proposal gets the dividends.
+Since there are only 300 dividends, the owners will have to be generous with their proposals, since the competition increases with more equity in the prices.
+3 properties are intended to keep the program on the blockchain and bear all transaction costs.